-- Using Hopscotch - CCSS.MATH.PRACTICE.MP5 Use appropriate tools strategically.
+- Using Hopscotch - CCSS.MATH.PRACTICE.MP5 Use appropriate tools strategically

-Event: When something happensSequence: A list of instructions, in orderLoop: Code that repeatsRandom: The lack of a patternRange: The lowest and highest numbers thatRandom can choose from
+Event: When something happens Sequence: A list of instructions, in order Loop: Code that repeats Random: The lack of a pattern Range: The lowest and highest numbers that Random can choose from

-- Students will understand that coding means telling computers what to do, and can think of some things that are made with code.
-(Apps, car software, medical equipment) - Students will be familiar with how to use the Hopscotch app to create projects, add objects, and write and edit rules. - Students will be able to name two Hopscotch Events and understand that an Event is "when something happens". - 4.
-Students will understand that a loop is code that repeats, and be able to see loops in their daily life.
+- Students will understand that coding means telling computers what to do, and can think of some things that are made with code (Apps, car software, medical equipment). - Students will be familiar with how to use the Hopscotch app to create projects, add objects, and write and edit code. - Students will be able to name two Hopscotch Events and understand that an Event is "when something happens". - 4.
+Students will understand that a loop is code that repeats, and be able to see loops in their daily life. - 1 iPad or iPhone per student, or 1 device per - 2 students, for pair programming - Video available on YouTube:

-- 1 iPad per student, or 1 iPad per 2 students, for pair programming http://hop.sc/crossyroadvideo http://hop.sc/crossyroadproject
+http://hop.sc/CrossyRoadVideo